EpiK-Protocol/cayley/docs/gephigraphstream.md

 # Gephi GraphStream

-Cayley supports graph visualisation in Gephi using GraphStream API.
+Gateway supports graph visualisation in Gephi using GraphStream API.

 Enpoint can be accessed by adding URL `http://localhost:64210/gephi/gs` to Gephi GraphStream client.